 Ingredients

-Sugar - We used golden brown sugar
+- Sugar - We used golden brown sugar for caramel notes and moisture.

 How to make?

-Mix in wet ingredients - Mix in milk and oil to make a smooth batter.
+2. Mix in milk and oil to make a smooth batter.

-Cook - Microwave for about 1 minute and 45 seconds.
+3. Microwave for about 1 minute and 45 seconds.

 How to serve?